harlanhaskins/Personal-Site/README.md

 ## How to

-Run `jekyll -w serve` in the root directory.
+Run `jekyll -w serve --baseurl ''` in the root directory.

 ## Thanks